neilrussell6/laravel5-json-api-example/readme.md

       }
     }
   }
-* Add Pagination for related resources
+* Add support for paginating related resources
-* Add support for inclusion of related resources
+* Add support for include queries
 * Add support for sorting
 * Add support for filtering